 Ultimately this will inform your channel approach, but one question you may be asking is whether you should be spending your budget on traditional channels or taking a more digital-first view.

-In 2019, digital ad spend has surpassed that of traditional advertising in the US.
+Back in 2019, digital ad spend surpassed that of traditional advertising in the US.
 Is it right for your business?